erin-doyle/reactathon-a11y-workshop/README.md

 * [Screen Reader Basics: VoiceOver](https://youtu.be/5R-6WvAihms)
 * [Screen Reader Basics: NVDA](https://youtu.be/Jao3s_CwdRU)

+### Git basics
+For the workshop you'll need to be able to check out specific tag revisions using git.
+Please familiarize yourself with how to do this.
+* [Git Basics Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) See section "Checking out Tags".

 ### ES6
 If you're not familiar with ES6, you'll want to start here.
 Read one or both.